focussash/OnePetri_flutter/README.md

-# onepetri
+# OnePetri

 Flutter implementation of OnePetri

 ## About

-This project is the porting of [OnePetri app for IOS by Michael Shamash] (https://github.com/mshamash/OnePetri).
+This project is the porting of [OnePetri app for IOS by Michael Shamash](https://github.com/mshamash/OnePetri).
 This project is coded on Flutter mostly for (my own) practice purpose; only Android's side of implementations are currently updated and maintained.

 ## Functionalities and future updates